momchil-terziev/momchil-terziev.github.io/resources/Using-script-files-in-Star-CCM+.md

 title: "Known problems with ShipX"
 ---

 **On this page:**

-A script used to send jobs to ARCHIE-WeST using Star-CCM+.
+An example script and instructions on how to send jobs to ARCHIE-WeST using Star-CCM+.

 **Contents:**
 * TOC
 {:toc}

 ## Example script file